Locomotion No 1: History of a railway icon and 'jewel in the crown' for Darlington

-Chris Lloyd gives a potted history of Locomotion No 1, a globally significant engine and an icon of Darlington whose future in the town is under threat.
+Chris Lloyd gives a potted history of Locomotion No 1, a globally significant engine and an icon of Darlington as its future the town comes under threat.

 June 1823: George Stephenson and his son, Robert, start the world’s first purpose-built railway works in Forth Street, Newcastle, to build locomotives.
 Much of the finance comes from Darlington’s Edward Pease.